 Later in the day, I picked up Eve—no kids this time.

-We went on a nature walk at Gemini Springs, just the two of us.
+We went on a nature walk, just the two of us.
 It was peaceful in a way that felt earned.
-We saw squirrels darting through the trees and a strange-looking bird with a curved orange beak that stood out against the flowing stream.
+We saw squirrels darting through the trees.
+We noticed wildlife along the way, and the walk helped quiet the noise in my head.

 Being out there helped quiet the noise in my head.